Final | November 2018 | v6.0.0| OFFICIAL-Public | ICT Strategic Sourcing

 Furthermore, departments need to consider strategically sourcing ICT as-a-service options from the market whilst divesting existing assets to decrease the overall cost of ICT within government.

 For further advice on this policy and policy requirements, see the Procurement and disposal of ICT products and services implementation guideline.
-The ICT as-a-service policy is available on the QGCIO website.
+Departments need to also consider the options for strategically sourcing ICT from the market as per the ICT as-a-service policy.

 Issue and review

 This QGEA policy is published within the QGEA which is administered by the Queensland Government Chief Information Office.
-It was developed by the ICT Renewal and Strategic Sourcing – Strategic ICT Division, Department of Science, Information Technology and Innovation and approved by the Queensland Government Chief Information Officer.
+It was developed by the ICT Renewal and Strategic Sourcing – Strategic ICT Division, Department of Housing and Public Works and approved by the Queensland Government Chief Information Officer.

 This policy comes into effect from the issue date.